austintoddj/vue-frappe/readme.md

 npm install vue-frappe
 ```

+## Usage

-Import and use the component:
+Import and create a chart in your Vue component:

 ```es6
 <template>